 Having read film at Kings College London, he spent two years learning the ropes on films including X-Men: First Class and Skyfall - shadowing directors and location managing gory British horrors.

-He shoots commercially for brands including Vogue and Adidas, frequently collaborating with his photographer brother Tom Johnson, whom he shares a studio with in Shoreditch, London.
+He shoots commercially for brands including Vogue, Louis Vuitton and Adidas, frequently collaborating with his photographer brother Tom Johnson.

 He is represented by Jack Thomas and Patrick Child at Independent.